-b.
-All Masters Projects and Theses in all faculties will have this course as a prerequisite.
+b.All Masters Projects and Theses in all faculties will have this course as a prerequisite.

-c.It is a 1-credit course NOT counted towards graduation.
+c.It is a 1-credit course, free of charge and NOT counted towards graduation.

 While the research methodology falls under the responsibility of the different faculties, the Faculty of Library and Information Studies will deliver this general background.